On robustness of Spectral R\'{e}nyi divergence: Simulation studies

-We present numerical studies employing the Brune spectral model with attenuation that is motivated by seismological studies \cite{Yoshimitsuetal2023}.
-We compare five estimation methods: \begin{itemize} \item the minimum spectral R\'{e}nyi divergence estimators with using the smoothed periodogram ($I^{S}_{n}$); \item the minimum Itakura--Saito divergence estimator employing the periodogram ($I_{n}$); and \item the minimum Itakura--Saito divergence estimator with the smoothed periodogram ($I_{n}^{S}$). \end{itemize} For each divergence minimization problem, the minimizer is computed via the gradient descent algorithm with a fixed learning rate $\gamma=0.005$ starting from a specified initial point detailed for each model.
+We compare five estimation methods: (1,2,3) the minimum spectral R\'{e}nyi divergence estimators with using the periodogram ($I_{n}$); (4) the minimum Itakura--Saito divergence estimator employing the periodogram ($I_{n}$); and (5) the minimum Itakura--Saito divergence estimator with the smoothed periodogram ($I_{n}^{S}$).

+For each divergence minimization problem, the minimization is conducted via the gradient descent algorithm with a fixed learning rate $\gamma=0.005$.
 We stop the optimization when the optimization step reaches 10000 or when the Euclidean norm of the gradient of each divergence evaluated at each updated estimate is less than $10^{-3}$.
 For smoothing the periodogram, we apply the modified Daniell smoothers twice, where the length of the first time is $3$ and the length of the second time is $5$.

+Tables \ref{tab: AR without trend} and \ref{tab: AR with trend} summarize the estimation results in the above setup.
+Tables~\ref{tab: AR without trend} and \ref{tab: AR with trend} suggest that the minimizers of the IS divergence with the periodogram/smoothed periodogram are very sensitive to the trigonometric trends of the observed time series~({\it i.e.} the outliers in the frequency domain).
+On the other hand, the minimizers of the spectral R\'enyi divergence give stably estimated values and their performance would be substantially better than those of the IS divergence with the periodogram/smoothed periodogram.
+Thus the estimated values using the spectral R\'enyi divergence are robust against the outliers in the frequency domain.